 Son John Harvey Mayle (1916-1953) was born in 1916.
 A coal miner for Poole Coal Company, he was married to Velca (?).
 Tragically, John was was killed in an automobile accident in Elkins, WV at the age of 37 on April 25, 1953.
 Said the Grafton Sentinel, John and a companion "were enroute home from a day in the mountains ... [and] were crushed to death beneath their pickup truck which skidded on a wet Elkins street and overturned."

-Daughter Alma Mayle (1919-2009) was born on May 19, 1919, in Simpson.
-She married John Mayle (1915-2003) and lived in Canton.
-They had at least two children, Patricka Rowh and James Mayle.
-They may also have had a son Gary Lee Mayle Sr. John died on Jan.
+Daughter Alma Mayle (1919-2009) was born on May 19, 1919, in Simpson, Barbour County.
+She married John Mayle (1915-2003) and relocated to Canton.
+They had at least two children, Patricia Rowh and James Arthur "Sonny" Mayle.
+They may also have had a son Gary Lee Mayle Sr., but this is not yet confirmed.
+John died on Jan.
 27, 2003.
-Alma passed away on July 5, 2009, at the Louisville Center for Rehabilitation and Nursing Home near Canton.
+Alma outlived him by more than six years.
+She passed away on July 5, 2009, at the Louisville Center for Rehabilitation and Nursing Home near Canton.
 Rev. Martin "Jack" Mayle oversaw her funeral, followed by interment in Evergreen Memorial Gardens.

 Son Coy Mayle (1922-2006) was born on Jan.
 17, 1922.
-He married Roberta Croston ( ? -1981).
-They had six children -- Roger Lee Mayle, Robert Lee Mayle, John Junior Mayle, James Arthur Mayle, Catherine Mayle and Violet Mayle.
-They resided in Galloway, Barbour County.
-Said a newspaper, Coy was a "coal miner with 34 years service.
+In 1944, when he was 22 years of age, he married 18-year-old Roberta Croston (1926-1981), daughter of John Wesley and Susie Jane (Mayle) Croston.
+In an interesting twist, Coy's brother Homer wed Roberta's sister Bertha.
+They produced a family of six children -- Roger Lee Mayle, Robert Lee Mayle, Johnny Junior Mayle, James Arthur Mayle, Catherine Mayle and Violet Mayle.
+The Mayleses resided in Galloway, Barbour County.
+Said a newspaper, Coy labored as a "coal miner with 34 years service.
 He was an avid hunter and fisherman and had played on several area baseball teams."
-Roberta died on Nov.
+Sadly, Roberta died on Nov.
 4, 1981.
+The cause of her passing is unknown.
 Coy survived her by 27 years.
-He passed away at the age of 84 on May 12, 2006, "following an extended illness."
-He was laid to rest in the Tim Mayle Cemetery.
+He succumbed to the Angel of Death at the age of 84 on May 12, 2006, following a lengthy illness.
+His mortal remains were laid to rest in the Tim Mayle Cemetery, also known as Old Point Pleasant Cemetery.
 He was survived by 19 grandchildren and 21 great-grandchildren.

 Son Marcellous "Marce" Mayle (1925-2011) was born on Sept.
 3, 1925 in Simpson, Taylor County.
-He was married and had eight children -- Cellous "Bob" Mayle, Danny Mayle, Marce Lee Mayle, Mickey Mayle, Brenda Mayle, Stevie Mayle and Judy Mayle.
-As an adult, he lived in Flemington, Barbour County.
+He entered into marriage with Meralda ( ? - ? ).
+Together they bore a brood of eight children -- Cellous "Bob" Mayle, Danny Mayle, Marce Lee Mayle, Mickey Mayle, Brenda Mayle, Stevie Mayle and Judy Mayle.
+As an adult, he lived in Flemington, Barbour County and Simpson, Taylor County.
 Said the Grafton Mountain Statesman, he "worked for the B&O Railroad for many years and later retired from the WV Department of Highways.
 He was an avid sportsman, who enjoyed hunting in his free time."
-He died atthe age of 86, in the Grafton City Hospital, on Nov.
+He died at the age of 86, in the Grafton City Hospital, on Nov.
 19, 2011.
-Following a funeral led by Rev. David Maley, he was laid to rest in the Point Pleasant Cemetery in Barbour County.
+Following a funeral led by Rev. David Maley, he was laid to rest in the Point Pleasant (Tim Mayle) Cemetery in Barbour County.

 ~ Stepdaughter Ollie Frances Bell (Mayle) Newman ~